An international science and policy workshop

-Over the years, the previous Saltsjöbaden workshops have formed a forum for informal discussions on current air pollution issues and, the outcomes from these have contributed to setting the agenda for the future.
+Over the years, the Saltsjöbaden workshops have formed a forum for informal discussions on current air pollution issues, and the outcomes from these have contributed to setting the agenda for the future.
+The seventh meeting, which was held in March 2023 discussed urgent issues and put forward a number of recommendations for global, regional and national collaboration

-Back-to-back with Saltsjöbaden VII, there will be a meeting of the Forum for International Cooperation on Air Pollution (FICAP).
-This forum aims to encourage international exchange and mutual learning, and to facilitate the sharing of science, technical and policy expertise regarding air pollution.
+Back-to-back with Saltsjöbaden VII, the first meeting of the Forum for International Cooperation on Air Pollution (FICAP) was held.
+This forum aims to encourage international exchange and mutual learning, and to facilitate the sharing of science, technical and policy experience regarding air pollution.
+The outcome from the FICAP forum is also included in the Saltsjöbaden report.

 The 7th Saltsjöbaden Workshop